Knee Osteoarthritis: How You are Killing Your Knees

-Knee Osteoarthritis is the leading form of Osteoarthritis, with more than 10 million Americans experiencing the pain of the debilitating disease.
-The deterioration of the cartilage in the knee can cause bone to rub against bone, which is less than ideal for one of your most important weight bearing joints.
+Knee Osteoarthritis is the leading form of Osteoarthritis.
+With more than 10 million Americans experiencing this pain.
+The deterioration of the cartilage in the knee can cause bone to rub against bone.
+This is less than ideal for one of your most important weight bearing joints.

 Your knees are used to walk, kneel, sit, balance, and stand…virtually almost every move you make.
 There are many contributing factors for Osteoarthritis of the knee, many of which can be prevented or avoided.

 Common Mistakes that May Contribute to Knee Osteoarthritis:

 - Not watching our weight.
 Any extra weight that you carry places stress on your knees.
 Extra pounds can make you arthritis symptoms worse.
 Obesity is actually one of the non-genetic ways that you can develop the disease.
 The extra stress on the joints can cause cartilage to wear away.

 - Overexerting yourself.
 Although exercise is very important to both weight management and joint flexibility, you do not want to over do it.
 You may be trying to lose weight, or are still participating in your favorite sport, but be aware of your body’s limit.
 You do not want to over exert yourself.
 Gradually add to the intensity or duration of your workout.
 You don’t need to go hard from the start.